REUSABLE MOUTH MASKS IN UGANDA

 by boda boda

 Replacing your mask three times a day is recommended.
-We offer a package of three masks now at 40,000UGX.
+We now offer a package of Three masks at 29,000UGX and Five masks at 45,000UGX.

 Place your orders by Whatsapp on